bmkthompson/GameOfLife/README.md

 The controls are simple:
 Click anywhere to manually birth the cells of your choosing.
 Either click or drag to place your "eggs".
 When you are ready, hit "space" to begin the passage of time.
-Watch life take it's course!
+If some cells are stuck together or in a loop, you can interact with your mouse and spawn some more eggs.
+Hit space to pause the passage of time.

 The rules are... a little less simple:
 Any live cell with fewer than two live neighbors dies, as if by underpopulation.